-Delegates have an opportunity to review the changes that are happening in their organisation and how they currently leave them feeling
+An opportunity to review the changes that are happening in your organisation.

-The Change Transition curve identifies the stages people go through when an unexpected change happens to them.
+We use the change transition curve to identify the stages people go through when an unexpected change happens to them.

-- Where are you on the change curve?
+- Where are you on the change transition curve?

 - Where are your colleagues?